-The elevation is 3,800 feet above sea level, so winters are cold with daytime temperatures in the teens and 20s, and summers are cool with temperatures in the 60s and 70s.
+The elevation is 3,800 feet above sea level, so winters are cold with daytime temperatures in the teens and 20s.
+Summers bring temperatures in the 70s and 80s.
 On average, the area receives 14 inches of rain and 70 inches of snow per year (a four wheel drive vehicle is a good idea).
 The skies, even in winter, are often a deep blue.
 And because this is Wyoming, the wind is ever present.
 People say, though, that Sheridan is not as windy as southern Wyoming where 200-ton locomotives are occasionally blown off the rails (or so they say).

 Sheridan has a few drawbacks.
 It is a remote place, and once tourist season ends, it can feel a little lonely, particularly when the sky turns gray, the tumbleweeds skip across the road and the prairie just outside of town stretches as far as the eye can see.

 Recommended as a Retirement Spot?
 Yes | Is Wyoming Tax-Friendly for Retirement?
 Yes

-A remote location and long winters might be considered drawbacks, but safe neighborhoods, a fun Western heritage and bountiful outdoor recreation make Sheridan a place to consider if thinking about a Western retirement.
+A remote location and long winters might be considered drawbacks, but safe neighborhoods, a fun Western heritage, a nice downtown and bountiful outdoor recreation make Sheridan a place to consider if thinking about a Western retirement.